FailAcademy/learning/wdp-vancouver/_slides/week-08/01b-intro-to-angular.md

 # Why TypeScript?

 - It's JavaScript!
 (It's ES2015!), and backwards compatible with ES5.
-- Helps build LARGE applications by improving 'static verification', using Types and Interfaces.
+- Helps build LARGE applications by improving **static verification**, using Types and Interfaces.
 - All TypeScript functionality is optional!
 - Static verification means better developer tools that make writing code safer and easier.